 - I play the clarinet, although I’m pretty rusty right now.
 (Use it or lose it, and I haven’t been using it lately.)

-- I taught myself how to type.
+- I taught myself how to type when I started my third job.
 You can’t really be a writer hunting-and-pecking the keys.

-- The first time I earned four-figures from freelancing, it was actually a ghost-writing job, so my name isn’t even on the project.
+- The first time I earned (what was then) a generous salary from freelancing, it was actually a ghostwriting job, so my name isn’t even on the project.

 Still not enough?
 Well, until we meet in person, you’ll just have to browse this site.
 Follow me on social media (the links are on the Links page).
 Or sign up for my newsletter.
 I’m always happy to chat.
 (I guess talkative is bonus number eleven on my list.
 But you probably figured that out already. 😉 )